 |Total Credit Requirements||

-A minimum of 30 credits is required, including at least 18 credits of course work and between six to 12 credits of Thesis 700.
+A minimum of 30 credits is required and between 6 to 12 credits of Thesis 700.

 The thesis/research credit requirements are set uniformly for each graduate program by the program’s faculty.